Holomorphic curves in exploded manifolds: Compactness: Compactness

 We shall now start working towards proving Theorem \ref{completeness theorem}.
 The proof shall rely on Lemma \ref{strong cylinder convergence} on page \pageref{strong cylinder convergence} and Proposition \ref{decomposition proposition} on page \pageref{decomposition proposition}.
 We shall be using the notation from Proposition \ref{decomposition proposition}.
 First, choose the following:

-\begin{enumerate} \item Choose a metric, a taming form $\omega\in\Omega$, and finite collection of coordinate charts on ${\ex B}$ each contained in some $\ex U_i$ from Lemma \ref{strata charts} and small enough to apply Lemma \ref{strong cylinder convergence}.
-For the case of a family, restrict $\hat{\ex B}\longrightarrow\ex G$ to some small coordinate chart on $\ex G$ in which the image of some subsequence converges, and choose our finite collection of coordinate charts on (the smaller, renamed,) $\hat {\ex B}$ satisfying the above. \item Choose exploded annuli $\ex A_n^i\subset \ex C^i$ satisfying the conditions in Proposition \ref{decomposition proposition} with $\omega$-energy bound $\epsilon$ small enough and $R$ large enough that each smaller annulus $\ex A^i_{\frac {6R}{10},n}$ is contained well inside some $\ex U_j$ in the sense that it is of distance greater than $2$ to the boundary of $\ex U_{j}$.
+\begin{enumerate} \item Choose a finite collection of coordinate charts on ${\ex B}$, each contained in some $\ex U_i$ from Lemma \ref{strata charts} and small enough to apply Lemma \ref{strong cylinder convergence}.
+For the case of a family, restrict $\hat{\ex B}\longrightarrow\ex G$ to some small coordinate chart on $\ex G$ in which the image of our sequence of curves converges (after passing to a suitable subsequence), and choose our finite collection of coordinate charts on (the smaller, renamed) $\hat {\ex B}$ satisfying the above. \item Choose exploded annuli $\ex A_n^i\subset \ex C^i$ satisfying the conditions in Proposition \ref{decomposition proposition} with $\omega$-energy bound $\epsilon$ small enough and $R$ large enough that each smaller annulus $\ex A^i_{\frac {6R}{10},n}$ is contained well inside some $\ex U_j$ in the sense that it is of distance greater than $2$ to the boundary of $\ex U_{j}$.
 (The fact that we can achieve this follows from Lemma \ref{omega cylinder bound} on page \pageref{omega cylinder bound}.)
-Also choose $\epsilon$ small enough and $R$ large enough so that each connected smooth component of $\ex A^i_{\frac {6R}{10},n}$ is contained in one of the above coordinate charts and can have Lemma \ref{strong cylinder convergence} applied to it. \end{enumerate}
+Also choose $\epsilon$ small enough and $R$ large enough so that each connected smooth component of $\ex A^i_{\frac {6R}{10},n}$ can have Lemma \ref{strong cylinder convergence} applied to it. \end{enumerate}

 \